 Rating and Reviews: Positive reviews – and the keywords they include – suggest user satisfaction, increasing the likelihood that the app is ranked higher by the eager-to-please algorithm.
-For more on ratings and reviews in the app stores, click here.
+For more on ratings and reviews in the app stores, read our article on aso reviews.

-Updates: App updates are often positively correlated with user satisfaction, leading to better reviews and, in turn, higher rankings.
+App Updates: App updates are often positively correlated with user satisfaction, leading to better reviews and, in turn, higher rankings.
 Frequently updated apps are also more relevant by definition, and thus will rank higher.
 For more on app store update frequency, read our article on how often to update your app.

 Note that Apple Search Ads uses an entirely different algorithm.
 Rather than rely on the traditional title, description, and keywords, Apple Search Ads use a bidding system.
-More detail is available here.
+Read more about Apple Search Ads optimization.